 TAN stands for Tax Deduction and Collection Account Number.
 It is a unique 10 digit alpha numeric number allotted by the Income Tax Department (ITD) of India.
 Compulsorily required to all the persons who are accountable for tax deducted at source (TDS) or tax collect at source (TCS) on behalf of the income tax department.

 The deductor is required to quote TAN number in every correspondence related to TDS or TCS.
-As failing to apply for TAN or not quoting the same on the specified documents attracts a penalty of Rs 10,000.
+Failing to apply for TAN or not quoting the same on the specified documents attracts a penalty of Rs 10,000.
 It is compulsory to quote TAN in TDS/TCS return (including any e-TDS/TCS return), any TDS/TCS payment challan and TDS/TCS certificates.

 Online TAN Registration can be done by submitting a duly filled form 49B.